 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and officers, and persons who own more than 10% of a registered class of the Company's equity securities, to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
 These persons are required by the Securities and Exchange Commission to furnish the Company with copies of all Section 16(a) reports that they file.
-Based solely on the Company's review of these reports and written representations furnished to the Company, the Company believes that in 2005 each of the reporting persons complied with these filing requirements, except that one such report was inadvertently not timely filed by each of Robert Aholt, Jr., our former Chief Operating Officer and Joseph Zuckerman, a member of our board of directors.
+Based solely on the Company's review of these reports and written representations furnished to the Company, the Company believes that in 2005 each of the reporting persons complied with these filing requirements, except that Robert Aholt, Jr., our former Chief Operating Officer, filed a Form 4 on February 2, 2005, reporting the issuance of common stock on January 1, 2005, and Wayne Marasco, a member of our board of directors, filed a Form 4 on May 31, 2005 reporting a purchase of 250,000 shares on May 26, 2006.
+These late filings were inadvertent and required filings were made promptly after noting the failures to file.